apache/yunikorn-release/release-top-level-artifacts/README.md

 For more instructions, please refer to [User Guide](https://yunikorn.apache.org/docs/).

 ## Deploying a convenience build
-Apache YuniKorn (incubating) provides a convenience release with pre-build docker images and helm charts.
+Apache YuniKorn provides a convenience release with pre-build docker images and helm charts.
 These can be accessed via the [downloads page](https://yunikorn.apache.org/community/download) and instructions are located in the [User Guide](https://yunikorn.apache.org/docs/).